 Most famously, RFA Argus participated in OP GRITROCK, the UK’s response to the Ebola outbreak in Sierra Leone, and of course, a star turn in the Brad Pitt film, World War Z.[tabs] [tab title=”RFA Argus 1″]

 RFA Diligence is another veteran of 1982, taken up from trade as the MV Stena Inspector.
 After providing extensive support to the task force she was retained by the MoD in 1983 and additional forward repair facilities added.
 She received an extensive refit in 2007.[tabs] [tab title=”Stena Inspector”]

 RFA Diligence and Argus have given the UK sterling service.

 The Malaysian Navy converted the Malaysian International Shipping Corporation (MISC) Bunga Mas Lima into an auxiliary patrol ship, equipped with a helicopter pad and hangar, small boat handling systems and personnel accommodation for seventy.

 The Bunga Mas Lima (BM5) has achieved some success in the counter-piracy role.
 Another vessel, the Bunga Mas Enam (BM6), has also been converted, rescuing the MT Bunga Laurel from Somali pirates in 2013.
 Both vessels are owned and crewed by MISC but the security personnel and aircrew are from the Malaysian Armed Forces (MAF).

-The Malaysian MoD have published an excellent overview of OP FAJAR, their efforts to combat pirate activity in the Gulf of Aden and Indian Ocean, click here to read.
+The Malaysian MoD has published an excellent overview of OP FAJAR, their efforts to combat pirate activity in the Gulf of Aden and the Indian Ocean, click here to read.

 To quote the CG Rieber website;